-- use IAHA resources efficiently; - use all equipment, goods, resources and materials provided for work-related purposes only, and notfor outside business practice or political purposes: for example, employees cannot operate a privatebusiness from the workplace.
-However, reasonable personal use may be made of equipment (such as phones, computers or photocopiers) provided that work performance is not affected and any instructions about such personal use are followed. - follow any special directions or conditions that apply to the authorised use of official resources fornon - official purposes; and - not use IAHA internet and email resources for accessing, transmitting, storing or downloadingpornographic, sexually explicit or otherwise inappropriate material.
+- use IAHA resources efficiently; - use all equipment, goods, resources and materials provided for work-related purposes only, and not for outside business practice or political purposes: for example, employees cannot operate a private business from the workplace.
+However, reasonable personal use may be made of equipment (such as phones, computers or photocopiers) provided that work performance is not affected and any instructions about such personal use are followed. - follow any special directions or conditions that apply to the authorised use of official resources for non - official purposes; and - not use IAHA internet and email resources for accessing, transmitting, storing or downloading pornographic, sexually explicit or otherwise inappropriate material.

-6.5 Maintain the security of confidential and/or sensitive officialinformation.
+6.5 Maintain the security of confidential and/or sensitive official information.

-- keep confidential all personal information and records including Board papers, discussions, decisions and related correspondence; - not use or release official information without proper authority, such as discussing or providing information on social media that could identify stakeholder information; - maintain the security of confidential and/or sensitive information, including that stored on communication devices; not disclose, use or take advantage of information obtained in the course ofofficial duties, including when they cease to work in IAHA; - make only proper use of information acquired as a Board member, member and employee; and. - do not disclose the contents of any correspondence received by IAHA, except until such time, whereappropriate, it is public record.
+- keep confidential all personal information and records including Board papers, legal documents, discussions, decisions and related correspondence; - not use or release official information without proper authority, such as discussing or providing information on social media that could identify stakeholder or member information; - maintain the security of confidential and/or sensitive information, including that stored on communication devices; not disclose, use or take advantage of information obtained in the course of official duties, including when they cease to work in IAHA; - make only proper use of information acquired as an IAHA Board member, member and employee; and, - do not disclose the contents of any correspondence received by IAHA, except until such time, where appropriate, it is public record.

-6. Maintain professional relationships with all stakeholders.
+6.6 Maintain professional relationships with all stakeholders.

-- not take an unfair advantage of, or exploit any relationship with stakeholders in any way, including not engaging in on-line friendships with stakeholders via social media; - not have any sexual relationship with a stakeholder during a working relationship.
+- not take an unfair advantage of, or exploit any relationship with stakeholders in any way, including not engaging in inappropriate on-line friendships with stakeholders via social media; - not have any sexual relationship with a stakeholder during a working relationship.

-7. Responsiveness to IAHA members.
+6.7 Responsiveness to IAHA members.

-- Ensure that IAHA activities are responsive to the needs and interests of members; - Ensure that the Board of Directors are accountable to the members by documenting and communicating actions and decisions, as appropriate; - Apply the principles of equality and diversity, and ensure that IAHA is fair and open to all sections ofthe organisation in all of its activities; and, - Actively seek input and communicate with IAHA membership.
+- Ensure that IAHA activities are responsive to the needs and interests of IAHA members; - Ensure that the IAHA Board of Directors are accountable to the members by documenting and communicating actions and decisions, as appropriate; - Apply the principles of equality and diversity, and ensure that IAHA is fair and open to all sections of the organisation in all of its activities; and, - Actively seek input and communicate with IAHA membership.

-8. Effective Board Performance.
+6.8 Effective Board Performance.

-- Ensure co-operation of all Board members to manage the Board's own operations; - Strive to attend all Board meetings, contribute to meetings by reading Board papers and adequatelyprepare for meeting discussion; - Make informed decisions and give due consideration to differing points of view on the Board andamongst members; - Accept and support the decision of the majority; and, - Work co-operatively with the Secretariat, recognising their role and responsibilities.
+• Ensure co-operation of all IAHA Board members to manage the Board's own operations;

+- Strive to attend all IAHA Board meetings, contribute to meetings by reading Board papers and adequately prepare for meeting discussion; - Make informed decisions and give due consideration to differing points of view on the IAHA Board and amongst IAHA members; - · Accept and support the decision of the majority; and, - Work co-operatively with the IAHA Secretariat, recognising their role and responsibilities.